plexey/graphql-relay-server/README.md

 ## Start Database

-With Docker installed, we can now install the postgres Docker image with this command:
+With Docker installed, we let's pull down the PostgreSQL Docker image with this command:

 ```bash
 docker pull postgres
 ```

+We can use this Docker image to spin up a PostgreSQL Docker container.

-Once that's done, clone this project then install the dependencies with:
+Before we spin up a container, let's clone this project and then install its dependencies with:

 ```bash
 npm install